shyamksateesh/etcd-data-store/README.md

 ### Deleting All Entries:

 The "Delete All Entries" functionality enables users to delete all key-value pairs stored in the etcd database.
 This feature is managed by the `delete_all()` function in `app.py`, located at line 51.
 Upon triggering this functionality, all key-value pairs in the etcd database are deleted.

+### Integration of Frontend and Backend:

+The Flask framework is used to seamlessly integrate frontend HTML templates with backend Python code.
+The HTML templates, such as `index.html` and `list.html`, are rendered dynamically by Flask, allowing for the presentation of data retrieved from the etcd database and the handling of user interactions through form submissions.
+This integration is facilitated by defining routes in app.py that correspond to the various frontend actions, such as adding, retrieving, and deleting key-value pairs.

+### Usage of CSS Styling:

+The HTML templates utilize Cascading Style Sheets (CSS) to enhance the visual presentation of the web application.
+CSS rules are applied to elements within the HTML templates to control aspects such as layout, colors, fonts, and animations.
+By embedding CSS styles directly within the HTML files or linking external CSS files, the appearance of the web pages can be customized to create a visually appealing and user-friendly interface.
+The CSS styling enhances the overall user experience by improving readability, organization, and aesthetic appeal of the web application.